wendlers/pyscmpd/README.md

 To modify the list of your favorite users to browse, edit the *[favorite-users]* section in "~/.pyscmpd/pyscmp.conf".
 The format used for favorite users is:

+	category1: user1, user2, ...
-	category: user1, user2, ...
+	category2: user1, user2, ...
+	...

-*category* is then shown in the browser as subfolder folder of *favorite-users* folder, containing all the users specified. *userN* is the user name of a soundcloud user as shown in the URL.
+*categoryN* is then shown in the browser as subfolder folder of *users* folder, containing all the users specified. *userN* is the user name of a soundcloud user as shown in the URL.
 E.g.
 "griz" for [GRiZ] (http://soundcloud.com/griz).